 Do All Olfactory Cortices Send Feedback Projections to the Olfactory Bulb?

-Pablo S. Villar is currently a PhD Candidate in the Biological Sciences graduate program, University of Maryland, College Park, Maryland and you can follow him on Twitter @pvillardr
+Pablo S. Villar is currently a PhD Candidate in the Biological Sciences graduate program, University of Maryland, College Park, Maryland.
+Follow them on Twitter @pvillardr

 Perception of sensory stimuli involves the reciprocal flow of neural signals from early processing centers to higher-order brain areas.
 Thus, top-down projections influence afferent sensory signals by acting on initial processing stages.
 Olfactory sensory neurons, which sense volatile odor molecules in the nose, send their axons to the olfactory bulb (OB), the first brain area where odor information is processed.
 The OB receives a large number of centrifugal projections from multiple brain areas.
 Centrifugal projections greatly outnumber afferent projections and include feedback projections from the olfactory cortex (OC) and neuromodulatory projections from various brain regions.
 The OC includes several areas that receive direct projections from mitral and tufted cells (M/TCs), which are the OB output neurons.
 Such OC areas include the anterior olfactory nucleus (AON), the piriform cortex (PC), and the olfactory tubercle (OT).